Weapons

 Bladed Head: This type of pole weapon includes a very large number of weapons.
 Partisans, halberds, pole axes, guan daos, naginatas, just to name a few.
 These allow for the delivery of extremely powerful cuts with reach.

-Tri-point head: These types of weapons have a few points at the tip, a common example of these would be the trident or ranseur.
-These weapons can do a disarm check at reach and gain a +2 circumstance bonus while
+Tri-point head: These types of weapons have a few points at the tip, A common example of these would be the trident or ranseur.
+These weapons can do a disarm check at reach and gain a +2 circumstance bonus while doing so.

-Hammer Head: A Pole Hammer has a lot of different names throughout history, they are a blunt and often pointed, head at the end of a pole.
+Hammer Head: A pole hammer has a lot of different names throughout history.
+It is a blunt, and often pointed, head at the end of a pole.
 The bec de corbin and the lucerne hammer are good examples of these.

 Ranged Weapons

 Ranged weapons do not threaten any squares normally.
-Using a ranged weapon while in a threatened square provokes an attack of opportunity.
-Firing through ally squares is possible, but you gain a -2 circumstance penalty to attack.
+Using a ranged weapon while within a threatened square provokes an attack of opportunity.
+Firing through allied squares has no penalty.
 If two targets occupy the same square, you have a 50% chance to hit the intended target.
-Ranged weapons do not gain strength bonus to damage, unless they are masterwork.
+Ranged weapons do not gain Strength bonus to damage unless they are Masterwork or a rule states otherwise.

-Ranged weapons like crossbows, firearms, or any one that does not rely on the strength of the user, gain their intelligence modifier to damage instead of strength, provided the user is proficient with the weapon.
+Masterwork ranged weapons that rely on the user's physical power, such as bows, gain the user's Strength modifier to damage.
+Masterwork ranged weapons like crossbows, firearms, or any weapon that does not rely on the Strength of the user gain their Intelligence modifier to damage instead of Strength, provided the user is proficient with the weapon.

 Long Bow: A large bow typically used by heavy infantry.

-Cross Bow: Wooden staffed cross bow that can be hand-drawn.
+Cross Bow: A wooden-staved crossbow that can be hand-drawn.
 Reloading a crossbow takes a move action.
-All characters are proficient with a cross bow.
+All characters are proficient with a crossbow.

-Arbalest: A steel staffed cross bow that requires the use of a windlass to draw the cross bow.
-Reloading a Arbalest is a full round action.
+Arbalest: A steel-staved crossbow that requires the use of a windlass to draw the crossbow.
+Reloading an arbalest is a full-round action.
 All characters are proficient with an arbalest.

 Weapon Proficiency

 Most weapons require proficiency to be used effectively.
-While the basics of a weapon are simply in concept, using them effectively against another person is a different story, especially if they are trained.
+While the basics of a weapon are simple in concept, using them effectively against another person is a different story, especially if they are trained.
 Any weapon can be used, but if your character is not proficient with it they will suffer a -5 circumstance penalty.
-On top of this only your strength modifier can be applied, dexterity ceases to be an option.
+They do not threaten squares with that weapon, and making attacks with that weapon provokes attacks of opportunity.
+On top of this only your Strength modifier can be applied to attacks with that weapon; Dexterity ceases to be an option.

 Weapon Groups

-A martial combat expert is seldom proficient in just a single weapon, but a few to sure up weaknesses while in the field.
-Below I will list some examples of weapon groups but, these can be created on the fly to suite a character.
+A martial combat expert is seldom proficient in just a single weapon, but a few to shore up weaknesses while in the field.
+Below I will list some examples of weapon groups, but these can be created on the fly to suit a character.
 When making one's own weapon group, do not exceed 4 weapons.
 A character proficient in a weapon group has full proficiency with all weapons within.

 Archer: Dagger, One-Handed: Curved Sword, Short bow, and Long bow.